 In 2010, American poison control centers received more than 116,000 calls about household cleaner accidents involving children under the age of five.
-Records show that in 2006, 10,318 children five and under required some sort of medical treatment as a result of poisoning with household cleaners.
+Records show that in 2006, 10,318 children (five years old and under) required some sort of medical treatment as a result of poisoning with household cleaners.
 744 of them had symptoms that were life-threatening or resulted in significant disabilities.

 A lock on your cleaning cabinet will help reduce the risk of your little one getting in there.
 But what if you forget to lock the cabinet just once, or your baby gets into it while you are in the process of cleaning... the danger is always lurking.
 Therefore, it’s best to completely avoid any cleaning products labeled “Danger”, "Corrosive" or “Warning”, which might lead to poisoning by ingestion.